-In the three years ending December 31, 2016, there were no reportable incidents of crime.
+In the three years ending December 31, 2022, there was one reported incident of crime.
 The college has no security force.
 The Advisory Committee on Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
 The President supervises employees in regard to security matters.
 The policy at Jamestown Business College regarding the reporting of criminal incidents is that they should be reported to the President.
 An administrative response will be as quick as is required by the situation.